AdobeDocs/experience-manager-65.fr-FR/help/sites-developing/extending-analytics-framework.md

 >
 >Some of the variables in this list are **mandatory** in order for Adobe Analytics calls to function correctly, (e.g. **currencyCode**, **charSet**)
 >
->Ainsi, même s’ils sont supprimés de la structure elle-même, ils seront toujours associés à une valeur par défaut lors de l’appel Adobe Analytics.
+>Ainsi, même s’ils sont supprimés du cadre lui-même, ils seront toujours attachés avec une valeur par défaut lorsque l’appel Adobe Analytics est effectué.

-### Ajout de code JavaScript personnalisé à une structure Adobe Analytics {#adding-custom-javascript-to-an-adobe-analytics-framework}
+### Ajouter un javascript personnalisé à un Adobe Analytics Framework {#adding-custom-javascript-to-an-adobe-analytics-framework}

 The free-from javascript box in the **General Analytics Settings** area enables you to add custom code to a Adobe Analytics framework.